-Our goal is to make certain that black, indigenous, persons of color, and female owned contractors and subcontractors have equal access to business opportunities on Minnesota Housing financed projects and to encourage the presence of black, indigenous, persons of color, and women at all levels, including on the staffs of the program participants having contractual agreements with Minnesota Housing.
-Minnesota Housing's goal is to make certain that the workforces on the projects and programs we finance reflect demographically the area in which they are located.
+Our goal is to make certain that Black-, Indigenous-, People of Color-, and women-owned businesses have equal access to business opportunities on Minnesota Housing financed projects and to encourage the presence of Black, Indigenous, People of Color, and women at all levels, including on the staffs of the program participants having contractual agreements with Minnesota Housing.
+Minnesota Housing's goal is to make certain that the workforces on the projects and programs that it finances reflect demographically the areas in which the projects are located.
 These goals apply for the length of the contract or the life of the mortgage.
-Minnesota Housing, at its discretion, may set numerical or percentage goals dependent on the location and size of a given project.
+Minnesota Housing, at its sole discretion, may set numerical or percentage goals dependent on the location and size of a given project.
 Goals will be determined by staff based on the location of the project.